 Figure 11.
 IRP_MJ_CREATE dispatch routine

-This function validates the calling process by making sure that the main executable path belongs to a whitelist (e.g., C:\Program Files\Huawei\PCManager\MateBookService.exe).
+This function validates the calling process by making sure that the main executable path belongs to an allow list (e.g., C:\Program Files\Huawei\PCManager\MateBookService.exe).
 This simple check on the initiating process name, however, doesn’t guarantee the integrity of the calling process.
 An attacker-controlled instance of MateBookService.exe will still be granted access to the device \\.\HwOs2EcX64 and be able to call some of its IRP functions.
 Then, the attacker-controlled process could abuse this capability to talk with the device to register a watched executable of its own choice.
 Given the fact that a parent process has full permissions over its children, even a code with low privileges might spawn an infected MateBookService.exe and inject code into it.
 In our proof-of-concept, we used process hollowing.

 Figure 12.
 Procmon utility results showing POC process start/exit & IL